opendistro/for-elasticsearch-docs/docs/install/docker.md

 COPY --chown=elasticsearch:elasticsearch my-root-cas.pem /usr/share/elasticsearch/config/
 ```

 Alternately, you might want to remove a plugin.
-This `Dockerfile` removes the Security plugin:
+This `Dockerfile` removes the security plugin:

 ```
 FROM amazon/opendistro-for-elasticsearch:1.8.0